-Greenhouse gases emissions deriving from electricity consumption where E is emission of CO2eq deriving from electricity consumption [t]; C_i is the consumption related to the type of electricity i [kWh]; EF_i is the electricity consumption-specific emission factor reported in Table 1.
+Greenhouse gases emissions deriving from electricity consumption where E is emission of CO2eq deriving from electricity consumption [t]; $C_i$ is the consumption related to the type of electricity j [kWh]; EFi is the electricity consumption-specific emission factor reported in Table 4 and Table 5.

-The GHG emissions deriving from electricity consumption at the ports were evaluated considering the emission factors reported in the work by Koffi et al. (2017) (Table 1) as follows:
+The GHG emissions deriving from electricity consumption at the ports were evaluated considering the emission factors reported in the work by Koffi et al. (2017) (Table 4, and Table 5) as follows:

-$$E = \sum{i} C_i \times EF_i \tag{1}$$
+$$E = \sum{i} C_i \times EF_i$$

-The CO2eq emissions were considered none if deriving from electricity produced from a mix of renewable energy sources and electricity generated from wind, photovoltaic, and hydroelectric (Koffi et al. 2017).
+Based on the emission factors reported in Table 4, the CO2eq emissions were considered none if deriving from electricity produced from a mix of renewable energy sources and electricity generated from wind, photovoltaic, and hydroelectric.

-Table 1.
-National emission factors (EFs) for electricity consumption in Croatia and Italy in 2013: Standard approach based on the IPCC (2006).
+Table 1 National emission factors (EFs) for electricity consumption in Croatia and Italy in 2013: Standard approach based on the IPCC (2006).
 Adapted from (Koffi et al. 2017).